-Community Engagement Reductions {-0.50 FTE - (\$41,729) and (\$4,614) in Recurring Operational Costs} - Board Goal 5
+Community Engagement Reductions {(\$4,614) in Recurring Operational Costs} - Board Goal 5

-The part-time position of Hispanic/Latino Coordinator will be eliminated.
 The discretionary funds line items of books and subscriptions will be reduced by more than 20% and the travel car expense line item will be eliminated.
 A coordinator from this department was eliminated due to the instructional coaching model reorganization.